 Three points are particularly important to me.
 Firstly, I recommend using FSC or PEFC certified cartons made from fresh fiber that contain a high proportion of recycled materials.
 After all, it’s the cartons that account for the biggest carbon footprint in packaging production.

-Thirdly, packaging printers – but not just them – should bear in mind that sustainable business practices not only strengthen their own company, but benefit all of humanity.
-Those who purchase a carbon-neutral packaging printing press from Heidelberg, for example, are supporting reforestation and education projects in countries such as Ethiopia.
-Overall, Heidelberg and its customers have so far planted around 240,000 trees and helped build a school.
+Thirdly, packaging printers - but not only them - should bear in mind that sustainable business practices not only strengthen their own company, but also benefit humanity as a whole.
+For example, anyone who purchases a CO2-compensated machine for packaging printing from HEIDELBERG is supporting reforestation and education projects, for example in Ethiopia.
+Together with its customers, HEIDELBERG has so far planted around 240,000 trees and supported the expansion of a school.

 We actually take a holistic approach to sustainability.
 In other words, we are naturally keen to drive forward carbon-neutral production processes in the print media industry with the help of state-of-the-art machine technology.
 In the grand scheme of things, however, we take sustainability to mean the long-term balance between ecology, cost-efficiency, and corporate social responsibility.
 That is why our sites play an important role in our overall concept.